DevoInc/pCraft/README.md

 ### HTTPConnection

-Requires 'srcip' and 'dstip' to be set.
+Requires 'ip-src' and 'ip-dst' to be set.
 Create a fake HTTP connection, including handshake.

 ### HTTPPostConnection

-Requires 'srcip' and 'dstip' to be set.
+Requires 'ip-src' and 'ip-dst' to be set.
 Create a fake POST method from a random amount of data.

 ### PCAPImport